sunfounder/davinci-kit-for-raspberry-pi/docs/source/iot/iot_projects.rst

 In this section, you will start learning to create IoT projects.

-Before starting the project, you should have downloaded the code we provided (:ref:`Download the Code`).
+Before starting the project, you should have downloaded the code we provided (:ref:`Laden Sie die Kode herunter`).

 Then copy the codes from the ``iot`` folder to the ``cloud4rpi-raspberrypi-python`` folder.